gregjohnsonbiometrics/nsvb/README.md

 ## Compilation

-A simple program is available to test your compilation.
+A [simple program](./test/test.cpp) is available to test your compilation.
 It accepts `fia_spp`, `dbh`, `tht`, and optionally `division` on the command line.
-The `makefile` can compile the test program using the target `test`.
+The `makefile` compiles and optionally executes the test program.
 A successful compilation following by running `test` should result in:

 ```text
 species = 202, division = M240, dbh = 10, height = 60
 Total Volume Inside Bark (cubic feet) = 12.22